Pedro Velasco (footballer)

-Pedro Pablo Velasco Arboleda (born 29 June 1993), is an Ecuadorian football defender currently playing for Barcelona SC in the Ecuadorian Serie A.
+Pedro Pablo Velasco Arboleda (born 29 June 1993) is an Ecuadorian professional football who plays as a right-back for Orense S.C. in the Ecuadorian Serie A.

 Club career

 Velasco joined Barcelona in January 2013 from Deportivo Quito.
 In his first season with Barcelona he scored two goals out of 25 league games.

 International career

 He was named in Ecuador's senior squad for a 2018 FIFA World Cup qualifier against Peru in September 2016.